Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: Estimation of two integrals

 \section{Estimation of two integrals}

-First glance on the integrals in terms $\mathcal{E}_{j}$ may reveal two main types of integrals, namely the one in the first three terms, and the other one in the last term.
+A first glance at the terms $\mathcal{E}_{j}$ reveals that we deal with two main types of integrals, namely the one in the first three terms, and the other one in the last term.
 In this section we estimate these two families by means of Proposition~\ref{prop:saddle}.

 \begin{proposition} Let $\alpha, \beta, \gamma, a, b, k, T, A',A''$ be positive real numbers such that $\alpha \ne 1$, $0<a\leq\min\left\{1,T/\left(8\pi k\right)\right\}$, $b \geq T$, $k \geq 1$, and $T\geq T_0\geq 1$.
 Additionally, let $1\leq k\leq A''T$ or $k\geq A'T$.
 Define